The new Permit to Work module allows users to quickly and easily create, request and manage permits for all manner of hazardous works

 Because hot works can have many controls it is not enough to trust that people will remember what to do, based on training that could be years old.

-A hot works permit reminds people what needs to be checked before, during and after the work.
+It can help workers with what needs to be checked before, during and after the work.
 Often it requires people with competencies in different areas to sign off that specific checks have been made.
 Has the area been cleared of combustion hazards?
 Has the air been tested for flammable gases?
 Has the right fire extinguisher been provided?